Linda Crampton is a writer who lives in Greater Vancouver. She enjoys walking and likes to take photographs of her

 The Vancouver Cherry Blossom Festival

-Spring is fun in downtown Vancouver because of the appearance of new plants and flowers, including cherry blossoms.
+Spring is an enjoyable time in downtown Vancouver because of the appearance of new plants and flowers, including cherry blossoms.
 According to Tourism Vancouver, the city of Vancouver has 40,000 cherry trees.

-Every year the Vancouver Cherry Blossom Festival is held in March and/or April.
-The 2019 event ran from April 4th to April 28th.
-The dates of the 2020 event haven't yet been announced.
+Every year, the Vancouver Cherry Blossom Festival is held in March and/or April.
+The 2020 event runs from April 2nd to April 26th.
 Attractions and activities at the festival include concerts, dances, food, a haiku competition, painting sessions, talks by guest speakers, a Japan fair, and a Sakura illumination event.
 "Sakura" is the Japanese name for cherry blossom.

 Parks are especially good places to see the cherry flowers of the Vancouver area, but they can also be seen downtown and on streets in nearby communities.
 The downtown cherry flower buds have already begun to open in March.
 I always look forward to the appearance of the beautiful blossoms in Vancouver and near my home just outside Vancouver.